open-socialism/open-socialism-site/introduction.md

 * Rising up in society and doing more critical work for society should result in monetary rewards (as well as prestige).
 The monetary rewards don't need to be extreme for being a leader to be a strongly desired role.
 Humans will strive for prestige and wealth even when they are not excessive as they will try and attract a good mate by any means that are available.
 Extreme monetary reward actually doesn't add a lot of additional motivation for people.
 * There should be monetary or [gamified](https://en.wikipedia.org/wiki/Gamification){:target="_blank"} rewards for additional assistance to society such as proposing ideas to different parts of society that are used or types of volunteer work.

-By preventing corruption and rewarding individual effort a cooperative system that aligns with our psychology, much like the tribal system, is possible.
-Such a system can be set up that directly focuses on these core societal problems and gets better and better at dealing with them.
+By preventing corruption and rewarding individual effort a cooperative and highly productive system that aligns with our psychology, much like the tribal system, is possible.
+Such a system can be set up that directly focuses on these core societal problems and improves over time at dealing with them.
 This is a continual challenge as technology changes and human selfishness threatens corruption creeping in.
 Thankfully we have the intelligence and the technology to address these problems if we can just recognize them for what they are.

 There is a lot more to Open Socialism than this, but this is the foundational concept that can enable a highly productive and fulfilling society that benefits everyone.